 Dr Mike Short, CBE FREng FIET

 Dr Mike Short CBE, after 30 years in telecommunications with Telefonica, joined the Department for International Trade (DIT) as the Department’s first Chief Scientific Adviser in December 2017.
-Mike leads the Science and Engineering profession in the Department and ensures its policy is informed by the best science, engineering and technical advice.
+Until recently Mike led the Science and Engineering profession in the Department and ensures its policy is informed by the best science, engineering and technical advice.

-He advises DIT on the technical aspects of international trade deals, supports inward investment and engineering collaboration, and works with the UK’s research, innovation and academic communities to boost scientific and engineering exports.
+He advised DIT on the technical aspects of international trade deals, supports inward investment and engineering collaboration, and works with the UK’s research, innovation and academic communities to boost scientific and engineering exports.